Deepak-rd7/News-Article/README.md

 ## Installation

-1.Just Clone the repository and change directory to server and run nodemon server.js and cd to client and run npm run dev.
+1.Just Clone the repository and change directory to server and run nodemon server.js and cd to client and first run npm install then after installation completed run npm run dev.

-2.I didn't provide any .gitnore file for this repository.
+2.I didn't provide any .gitnore file for server.Just run nodemon server.js.